lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Things get really interesting when you need to compute data on more than one dataset at the same time (meaning you're combining both time and state).

-How does Kafka Streams help deal with these concepts?
+How does Kafka Streams help you deal with these concepts?

 Kafka Streams provides elegant abstractions that make working with these concepts much easier.
-Which, in turns, helps you write performant and reliable streaming applications.
+Which, in turn, helps you write performant and reliable streaming applications.

 It's time we look at some code.